MusaAis/kudi-arc/docs/WHITEPAPER.md

 - No lock-up period — withdrawals processed on demand
 - Earnings displayed in NGN equivalent to provide local context

-> ⚠️ **Note:** USYC access requires Circle allowlist approval.
-Kudi Arc has applied and approval is pending.
-Until approved, the yield tab displays estimated returns but deposits are not live.

 ---

 ## 3. Competitive Landscape